 Small plane crashes in Florida street, hitting truck

-A statement from the Federal Aviation Administration says the plane crashed east of Miami in Doral around 9:35 p.m.
-Sunday.
-The location provided in the statement indicates the crash happened near an industrial park and several small lakes.
+A Federal Aviation Administration statement says the plane hit a delivery truck as it came down in Doral around 9:35 p.m.
+Sunday, near the headquarters of Miami-Dade Police.

-It's unclear how many people were aboard and whether anyone in the plane or on the ground was injured.
+WSVN reported that responding crews arrived to find the pilot and passenger standing outside the plane.
+It came to a stop on the street, missing its landing gear, after hitting the semi-trailer.

-The plane was a Beechcraft BE-76, also known as a Beechcraft Duchess.
-Websites for flight schools that have the same type of plane in their fleets say the twin-engine plane can seat four people.
+The plane was a twin-engine Beechcraft BE-76, also known as a Beechcraft Duchess.

 Comments